Quick Take

 Origins

-However, before then, it was considered to be one and the same with the Belgian sheepdog, the Laekenois, and the Malinois.
+However, before then, the Belgian Tervuren was considered to be the same as the Belgian sheepdog, the Laekenois, and the Malinois.
 Thanks to its intelligence, protective nature, and boundless energy, it was especially popular on farms.
-There it watched over flocks and kept a sharp lookout for intruders.
+There, it watched over flocks and kept a sharp lookout for intruders.

-Ever versatile, it has smoothly transitioned to more modern times as a K-9 operative in the armed forces and law enforcement, and even on the small and silver screens as a star.
+Ever versatile, it has smoothly transitioned to modern times as a K-9 operative in the armed forces and law enforcement, and even as a star on the small and silver screens.

 Height and Weight